Undergraduate Research Day at the Capitol

 Students selected to serve as Undergraduate Research Representatives will attend several meetings and workshops in preparation for the day of the event.
 Workshop topics will include presentation skills, how the state legislature works, how to meet and greet lawmakers, and other protocol.
 Students will also revise their poster and abstract for a lay audience and to prepare a brief presentation on their work suitable for delivering the "take home message" in a few minutes.
 Students will be asked to turn in the first draft of their revised abstracts early during the Winter semester.
 Posters will be printed in February, and students will participate in a practice session in late February.

-Students will also communicate with their Senator and Representative about the event in advance by mail and will visit those lawmakers in the capitol on March 4, 2014.
+Students will also communicate with their Senator and Representative about the event in advance by mail and will visit those lawmakers in the capitol on the day of the event.
 Parents of Ambassadors will be invited by the University of Missouri President to attend the event in Jefferson City.
 Students will have the opportunity to tour the state capitol and to have their photo taken with their local lawmakers to send to their hometown newspaper.
 Transportation to and from Jefferson City will be provided, along with a box lunch.
 Letters explaining the student's absence from class on the day of the event will be sent to appropriate instructors upon request.

-Nominations from the Columbia Campus are due into the Office of Undergraduate Research (150 Life Sciences Center) by Monday, November 11 at 5:00 pm.
+Nominations are due to the Office of Undergraduate Research (150 Life Sciences Center) by Friday, November 2 at 5:00 pm.

 Faculty nominators are encouraged to request the assistance of their nominee in completing the nomination form.
-For additional information or questions, please contact Brittney Goo at (GooA@.missouri.edu) or Dr. Linda Blockus, Program Director (firstname.lastname@example.org) in the MU Office of Undergraduate Research (882-5979, 150 Bond Life Sciences Center).
+For additional information or questions, please contact Michael Cohen at (CohenME@missouri.edu) in the MU Office of Undergraduate Research (882-4818, 150 Bond Life Sciences Center).